Russian strike kills three people in Kharkiv region - governor | Law-Order

 - Ukraine

-A Russian strike hit the northeast Ukrainian town of Chuhuiv in Kharkiv region overnight, killing three people including a woman of 70, and wounding three more, the regional governor said.
+A Russian missile strike hit the northeast Ukrainian town of Chuhuiv in Kharkiv region overnight, killing three people including a woman of 70, and wounding three more, the regional governor said on Saturday.

-The strike damaged a residential block, a school and a shop, and rescuers were going through the rubble, Governor Oleh Synehubov said on Telegram.
+The strike damaged a two-storey residential building, a school and a shop, and rescuers were going through the rubble, Governor Oleh Synehubov and the police said.
+A regional police official said Russia fired four missiles at the town from near its western city of Belgorod at around 0330 local time.

+Russia, which invaded Ukraine on Feb.
+24, denies targeting civilians in what it describes as a special military operation.
+Ukraine's defence ministry spokesperson said on Friday that only 30% of Russian strikes were hitting military targets, with the rest landing on civilian sites.
+That assertion could not be verified by Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)